Aromatic L-Amino Acid Decarboxylase (AADC) DeficiencySymptoms, Doctors, Treatments, Advances & More

 Learn About Aromatic L-Amino Acid Decarboxylase (AADC) Deficiency

-Yin-hsiu Chien practices in Taiwan.
+Yin-hsiu Chien practices practicing medicine in Taiwan.
 Chien is rated as an Elite expert by MediFind in the treatment of Aromatic L-Amino Acid Decarboxylase (AADC) Deficiency.
-Their top areas of expertise are Pompe Disease, Aromatic L-Amino Acid Decarboxylase (AADC) Deficiency, Citrullinemia, Mucolipidosis Type 4, and Adenoidectomy.
+They are also highly rated in 21 other conditions, according to our data.
+Their clinical expertise encompasses Aromatic L-Amino Acid Decarboxylase (AADC) Deficiency, Pompe Disease, Citrullinemia, and Mucolipidosis Type 4.

 Summary: The overall objective of this study is to determine the safety and efficacy of AAV2-hAADC delivered to the substantia nigra pars compacta (SNc) and ventral tegmental area (VTA) in children with aromatic L-amino acid decarboxylase (AADC) deficiency.